quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Since QUIC's wire image {{?WIRE-IMAGE=RFC8546}} is integrity protected and not modifiable on path, in-network operations are not possible without terminating the QUIC connection, for instance using a back-to-back proxy.
 Proxy operations are not in scope for this document.
-QUIC proxies must be fully-fledged QUIC endpoints, implementing the transport as defined in {{QUIC-TRANSPORT}} and
+Transparent QUIC proxies must be fully- fledged QUIC endpoints, implementing the transport as defined in
-{{QUIC-TLS}}, proxy-relevant semantics for the application(s) running over QUIC (e.g. HTTP/3 as defined in {{QUIC-HTTP}}), and have the TLS credentials to authenticate as the server and (in some cases) client.
+{{QUIC-TRANSPORT}} and {{QUIC-TLS}}, proxy-relevant semantics for the application(s) running over QUIC (e.g. HTTP/3 as defined in {{QUIC-HTTP}}), and have the TLS credentials to authenticate as the server and (in some cases) client.

 Network management is not a one-size-fits-all endeavour: practices considered necessary or even mandatory within enterprise networks with certain compliance